 They say that a company is more like an organism than an organization.
 That’s because every company is made up of people, and people ebb and flow.
 Individual performance fluctuates.
 Focus surges before it wanes.
 That’s why integrated project management has been a hot topic ever since it was introduced in 2012 by the Project Management Institute.

-It’s a complex topic studied by most enterprise firms to improve efficiency.
+Integrated project management is a complex topic studied by most enterprise firms to improve efficiency.
 But integrated project management principles can be used by small companies too.
-In fact, if you plan to scale it’s better to think about it sooner than later.Here are the key components:
+In fact, if you plan to scale it’s better to think about it sooner than later.

 Let’s explore how you can easily account for each item.